Kaylaesmith1/python-hangman/README.md

 ## Forking the repository on GitHub

-GitHub enables other developers (or whomever) to copy repositories so they can be viewed and changed by others without any edits affecting the original.
+GitHub enables other developers (or whomever) to copy repositories so they can be viewed and changed without any edits affecting the original.

 To do this, the following steps are necessary: